 Why Structure Matters

-Every idea in the Structural Decision Framework gets its own card.
+Every idea in the Structural Decision Framework gets its own lesson.
 Hover to feel the foil.

 SDF-04